Tendres Cousines: Plot

 The story begins on 5 July 1939.
 The film opens with a narration by Julien, who states that he is going on 15, and that he is in love with his cousin Julia, and also that Julia's younger sister, Poune, is in love with him.
-His self-obsessed sister Claire is about to marry for money.
-He lives with his mother, who has taken on boarders due to financial difficulties: a German professor who fled the Nazis, his daughter, and a fading actress, Clementine.
+His older self-obsessed sister Claire is about to marry for money.
+He lives with his mother, who has taken on boarders due to financial difficulties: a professor who fled Nazi Germany, his daughter, and a fading actress, Clementine.

 Julien constantly tries to win the attention of Julia, whilst Poune tries to win the attention of him.
 Julien gives Julia a Swiss army knife as a gift, though she shows little interest in it.
 She later gives it to Poune.
 Claire's fiancé, Charles, shows interest in Julia.
 The professor continues his experiments into capturing a soul, whilst his daughter encourages Julien to pursue Julia.
 Julia writes of her interest in Charles in her diary, and talks of her pity for Julien, who she hopes will find a woman.
 Julien later confronts Julia and protests her friendship with Charles, to no avail.

 Charles takes Julia for a drive, but she rejects his sexual advances.
 Claire questions Charles about his relationship with Julia; Charles pleads ignorance.
 When Julien pranks Charles by releasing the brake in his car so that it rolls down a hill and is damaged, he is confined to his room.
 There, Mathilde, one of the maids, tries to seduce Julien, but Julien's mother catches her naked in his bed.
 Mathilde is sent away and is replaced by Madeleine.
 Charles immediately pursues Madeleine, and Poune and Julien write a note to Julia to get her into the barn at the time Charles has arranged to meet Madeleine.
 Julia catches Charles having sex with Madeleine and is furious at him.
 Clementine comforts Julia.